Programmierer am Notebook

 Munich’s IT sector in figures

-socially insured jobs in the city and region
+socially insured jobs in the city

 percent of all Munich employees